Mac Jones Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Recent Performances

-- Last week against the Texans, Jones went 23-for-30 (76.7 percent) for 231 yards, while tossing one touchdown and one interception.
+- In last week's matchup with the Texans, Jones completed 76.7% of his pass attempts for 231 yards, while throwing one touchdown with one interception.

-- Jones has 776 passing yards (258.7 ypg), completing 69.4% of his passes and tossing four touchdown passes and five interceptions over his last three games.
+- Over his last three games, Jones has racked up 776 passing yards (258.7 yards per game) while going 84-for-121 (69.4% completion percentage) and throwing four touchdowns and five interceptions.

 Jones' New England Teammates